-This past 11/16/17 and 11/17/17, a two day mock trial for Lee Oswald was celebrated on the campus of the University of Houston.
-As noted at this web site, I was supposed to have testified as an imaging expert for the defense.
-My two areas of expertise would have been the backyard photos, and the man in the doorway of the Altgens6 photograph.
+This past 11/16/17 and 11/17/17, a two-day mock trial for Lee Oswald was celebrated on the campus of the University of Houston.
+As noted on this website, I was supposed to have testified as an imaging expert for the defense.
+My two areas of expertise would have been the backyard photos and the man in the doorway of the Altgens6 photograph.
 For reasons beyond my control, I was excluded 6 days before the trial.
-The result of the trial was a hung jury with a vote of 5-6 against Lee Oswald, with one juror failing to show for deliberations.
+The result of the trial was a hung jury with a vote of 5-6 against Lee Oswald, with one juror failing to show up for deliberations.
 I am not going to speculate as to which turn the trial would have taken had my work been presented to the jury, however, it is important to publish the work which took me about 6 weeks to complete, notwithstanding the two category 5 hurricanes which laid waste to Puerto Rico in September, my residence at the time.

 We have already analyzed the backyard photos in a previous post.
 CE133C was found among Roscoe White’s possessions in 1976, at which time it was turned over to the HSCA by the White family.
 It was later returned to the White family.
 The fact that CE133C was found among the possessions of Roscoe White raises all kinds of questions about his possible involvement in the production of these composites.
 The very first observation happens to be that both “Roscoe at the beach” and “backyard man” are standing with their weight on the right hip.

 As an aside, before we continue with what we would have covered in our testimony, an intriguing paper found at the Harold Weisberg JFK repository, which does not cite its author or its sources, posits the following information about Roscoe: